 Attenuated total reflectance-Fourier transform infrared spectroscopy (ATR-FTIR) was used to identify functional groups of the powder mixtures.
 All spectra were collected at room temperature (25ºC) in the wavenumber range of 600 – 4000 cm−1 with a resolution of 2 cm-1 and an average of 16 scans using a Nicolet iS10 FT-IR Spectrometer (Thermo Fisher Scientific, USA).

-The chemical states of SiO2 + C and SiO2 + rGO were examined by X-ray photoelectron spectroscopy (XPS) (Nexsa Surface Analysis System, Thermo Fisher Scientific Inc., USA).
+The chemical states of SiO2 + nano-C and SiO2 + rGO were examined by X-ray photoelectron spectroscopy (XPS) (Nexsa Surface Analysis System, Thermo Fisher Scientific Inc., USA).
 Both powder mixtures were characterised using a micro-focused monochromatic Al X-ray source (72 W) over an area of ca. 400 x 200 μm2.
 The XPS survey was conducted at pass energy of 200 eV with a step size of 0.1 eV and dwell time at 10 ms. High-resolution scans were conducted at pass energy of 40 eV with a step size of 0.1 eV and a dwell time of 50 ms. Charge neutralisation was applied to the sample using a combination of low energy electrons and Ar+ ions at an argon partial pressure of 10−8 Torr in the x–y scan mode, ion acceleration of 3 kV, and ion beam current density of 1 μA mm−2.
 Binding energies were referenced to Si 2p at ~103.2 eV, with peak fitting undertaken using CasaXPS version 2.3.15 (Casa Software Ltd, UK).

-To study the gas release during LPBF, the SiO2 + C and SiO2 + rGO powder mixture were loaded onto platinum pans and analysed by the TGA Q50 thermogravimetric analyser (TA Instruments, USA) in a flowing nitrogen atmosphere at a flow rate of 40 - 60 ml min-1.
-The weight of the samples was recorded following a heating profile: Firstly, the furnace temperature was ramped to 30.00 °C at a heating rate of 5 °C min-1 and then dwell for 15.00 mins.
-Secondly, its temperature was ramped to 1000°C at a heating rate of 100°C min-1 and then dwell for 10 mins.
-Lastly, the temperature was slowly ramped back to 30°C.
+To study the gas release during LPBF, the SiO2 + nano-C and SiO2 + rGO powder mixture were loaded onto platinum pans under argon conditions and analysed by the Thermal Analysis instrument STA 449F1 (NETZSCH-Gerätebau GmbH, Germany) in a flowing argon atmosphere at a flow rate of 40 - 50 ml min-1.
+The weight of the samples was recorded following a heating profile: the furnace temperature was ramped to 1600°C at a heating rate of 20°C min-1 and then dwell for 15 mins.
+Lastly, the temperature was slowly ramped back to 20°C.

 Real-time observation during laser powder bed fusion additive manufacturing